Guidelines for a Successful Interview

 Employment interview is mainly aimed at selecting the best candidate for the job.
 Getting a job offer mostly depends on performance during the interview session.
-The following guidelines can help the job seekers to face interview successfully:
+The following guidelines can help job seekers to face interview successfully

 Dress or clothing of the interviewee should be gentle looking.
-Dress indicates personality, choice, sincerity and interest of the applicant for the job.
+Dress indicates personality, choice, sincerity, and interest of the applicant for the job.
 Dress should reflect the knack or liking for the profession or job.

-Listening carefully: Interviewee should listen to the interviewer very carefully.
-When interview starts, interviewee should wait for interviewer’s cues both verbal and nonverbal.
+Interviewee should listen to the interviewer very carefully.
+When interview starts, an interviewee should wait for interviewer’s cues both verbal and nonverbal.
 For instance, interviewee should not sit until invited to do so.

-Clear Speaking: Clear speaking is an integral part of creating good impression.
+Clear speaking is an integral part of creating a good impression.
 Whatever the interviewee says, it should be clearly voiced and pounced.

-Confidence in speaking: Clear speaking is an integral part of creating good impression.
+Clear speaking is an integral part of creating a good impression.
 Whittle answering the questions he or she should believe that the answer is correct.